Non-principal T-duality, generalized complex geometry and blow-ups: Divisors and Lie algebroids; generalized complex structures and their lifts

 \begin{example} In the situation above, if $J \colon TM \rightarrow TM$ and $J_{\A} \colon \A \to \A$ are complex structures we can promote them to generalized complex structures and ask when $J_{\A}$ is a lift of $J$.
 It turns out this happens if and only if the following diagram commutes

 which agrees with what one would like to call the lift of a complex structure. \end{example}

-\begin{remark} In this paper we will work with Lie algebroids $\A$ with dense isomorphism locus, $U$.
+\begin{remark} In this paper we will work with Lie algebroids $\A$ for which the locus $U$ where $\rho\colon \A \to TM$ is an isomorphism of vector bundles is dense in $M$.
 In this case, we see that $\J_{\A}$ is a lift of $\J$ on $U$ if and only if $\J_\A|_U= (\rho|_U) \comp \J\comp (\rho|_U)^{-1}$.
 If that holds, by continuity $\J_\A$ is related to $\J$ in all of $M$.
 Therefore we see that the question of whether $\J$ admits a lift to a Lie algebroid with dense isomorphism locus becomes the question of existence of a smooth extension of $(\rho|_U) \comp \J\comp (\rho|_U)^{-1}$ beyond the isomorphism locus. \end{remark}

-\begin{example} It is also good to keep in mind that there are (generalized) complex structures on Lie algebroids, which do arise as lifts of structures on $M$.
+\begin{example} It is also good to keep in mind that there are (generalized) complex structures on Lie algebroids, which do not arise as lifts of structures on $M$.
 Consider, for example, the elliptic tangent bundle $\elli$ on $\cc^2$, associated to the ideal $\inp{r_1^2r_2^2}$.
 The following defines a complex structure on $\elli$:

 However, the induced complex structure on $\cc^2\setminus D$ does not extend over $D$, as we have, for example,

 \end{example}